flyingpreacher/Slack-Reimagined/Dropline Gnome.md

     Error constructing proxy for org.gnome.Terminal:/org/gnome/Terminal/Factory0: Error calling StartServiceByName for org.gnome.Terminal: GDBus.Error:org.freedesktop.DBus.Error.Spawn.ChildExited: Process org.gnome.Terminal exited with status 8

 go to /etc/profile.d/lang.sh<br>
-Look for the line in that file which says:
+UNCOMMENT the line in that file which says:

-    # en_US is the Slackware default locale:
-    export LANG=en_US

-and change the value to your own language.

-And if I also wanted to make the computer support Unicode text, I would change it to

-    # en_US is the Slackware default locale:
     export LANG=en_US.UTF-8

+This enables Unicode text and allows gnome-terminal to operate properly.

+REBOOT!

-<b>Enabling Unicode is what made it work for me.
-I rebooted, installed gnome-terminal and it worked!!</b><br>
+<b>Enabling Unicode is what made it work for me.</b><br>

-Run stty with "-a" option to make sure you are setup for Unicode properly:
+Also, run stty with "-a" option:

     # stty -a

-If you see “-iutf8” among the results, the current virtual console is not configured for UTF-8, otherwise if you see “iutf8” (without minus sign), the vc is properly configured.
+If you see “-iutf8” among the results, the current virtual console is not configured for UTF-8, <b>otherwise if you see “iutf8” (without minus sign), the vc is properly configured. </b>